International sanctions during the Russian invasion of Ukraine: Airspace

 On 24 February 2022, Ukrainian airspace was closed to civilian aircraft a few hours before the Russian invasion started, on the basis of a notification from the Russian Ministry of Defence.
 The European regulator EASA issued a Conflict Zone Information Bulletin (CZIB) warning that civilian aircraft could be misidentified or even directly targeted.

 On 25 February, the UK announced the closure of its airspace to Russian airlines.
 On 27 February, the EU and Canada closed their airspace to all Russian aircraft, including both commercial and private aircraft.
 Russia issued a reciprocal ban, forcing many airlines to reroute or cancel flights to Asian destinations.
-The US issued a similar ban on 1 March.
+The U.S. issued a similar ban on 1 March.

 On 8 March, Aeroflot suspended all its remaining flights to international destinations (except for Minsk, Belarus) due to airspace restrictions and to counter the "risk" of aircraft being repossessed by lessors.

 On 9 March, to avoid Russian airspace, Finnair started routing its flights to Asia over the North Pole, the first time a polar route has been used for commercial flights in nearly 30 years.

-An analysis of routes between Europe and Asia showed increased travel distances of between 1200 and 4000 km; the frequency of flights to some destinations has been reduced and other routes have been dropped.
+An analysis of routes between Europe and Asia showed increased travel distances of between 1,200 and 4,000 km; the frequency of flights to some destinations has been reduced and other routes have been dropped.

 By 29 March 2022, the following countries and territories had completely closed their airspace to all Russian airlines and Russian-registered private jets: